 Read more and self-services

-People with a commercial diver certificate may only carry out diving work.
-If you have a commercial diver certificate from another EU/EEA country, you must apply to have it recognized in Denmark.
+People with a commercial diving certificate may only carry out diving work.
+If you have a commercial diving certificate from another EU/EEA country, you must apply to have it recognized in Denmark.

 Professional diving training programs takes place on one of the diving schools approved by the Danish Maritime Authority.